The Slee & Co vinegar works were operated on the same site in London from 1812 until 1992.

-In 1842 Noah Slee was declared bankrupt, and the business continued as Payne & Slee.
+Noah Slee was declared bankrupt in 1842, and the business continued as Payne & Slee.

-By 1844 Payne & Slee was the fifth largest vinegar brewer in Britain.
+Payne & Slee was the fifth largest vinegar brewer in Britain by 1844.

-Batty & Co, sauce and pickle manufacturers of Finsbury Pavement, was acquired in 1874.
+Batty & Co, sauce and pickle manufacturer of Finsbury Pavement, was acquired in 1874.

 Export sales began in earnest, principally to New Zealand, from 1889.

-The business became a limited company in 1895.
+The business became a limited company from 1895.

-In 1905 Batty & Co was sold to Heinz, who wanted a British manufacturing facility.
+Batty & Co was sold to Heinz, who desired a British manufacturing facility, in 1905.

-Champion & Co, vinegar brewers of City Road, London was acquired in 1907 to form Champion & Slee Ltd. The company had a share capital of £140,000.
+Champion & Co, vinegar brewers of City Road, London was acquired to form Champion & Slee Ltd in 1907.
+The company had a share capital of £140,000.
 The takeover was motivated by the scope for economies of scale.
 The Slee brand was phased out, but all production was relocated to the Slee premises, where there was ample room for expansion.

 A large proportion of production was exported to foreign and colonial markets.

-The Slee vinegar works was closed in 1992.
+The Slee vinegar works were closed in 1992.